5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 The codes are quoted from **`SSDT-I2CxConf`**.
 When system is not MacOS, and `XSCN` exists under `I2C0`, it returns the original value.

-# ASL to AML Conversion Table
+## ASL to AML Conversion Table

-> `ASL` is an abbreviation for ACPI Source Language, i.e. `ACPI Source Code`. `AML` on the other hand is its binary counterpart, the `ACPI Machine Language Binary`– the language computers can understand.
+> `ASL` is an abbreviation for **A**CPI **S**ource **L**anguage, i.e. the ACPI Source Code. `AML` on the other hand is its binary counterpart, the **A**CPI **M**achine **L**anguage – a binary language computers can understand.

-The following table can be regarded as the quasi dictionary for translating from ASL to AML.
+The following table can be regarded as the quasi dictionary for translating ASL to AML and vice versa.

-Here's an Example: the well-known "`_DSM` to `XDSM`" binary rename consists of the "Find" value: `5F44534D` and the "Replace" value `5844534D`.
+Here's an Example: the well-known `_DSM` to `XDSM` binary rename consists of the "Find" value: `5F44534D` and the "Replace" value `5844534D`.
 This all seems kind of random at first, but in fact it is not.
 If you take a look in the binary column, you can see that the underscore "`_`" has a value of "5F" (we omit the leading zeros), "D" has "44", "S" is "3S" and "M" corresponds to "4d" – which equals "`_DSM`" in binary.
 And binary "58" "44" "53" "4D" equals to "`XDSM`" in ASL.
 And that's how you can read and translate between ASL and AML and create your own renames, if necessary.

 |          ASL           | Binary (AML)|